 - 1/4 teaspoon unrefined sea salt

-- 4 tablespoons unrefined (organic red palm oil (such as Nutiva brand) OR organic, extra virgin coconut oil)
+- 4 tablespoons unrefined organic red palm oil, OR organic extra virgin coconut oil

 - 2 teaspoons pure vanilla extract

 - 3/4 cup frozen pineapple

 - 1 cup grated carrots, see notes below

 - 3/4 cup chopped raw walnuts

 - Preheat the oven to 350 degrees.
 Lightly oil a 9-inch cake pan.

 - In a large mixing bowl, combine the almond flour, brown rice flour, millet flour, baking powder, cinnamon and salt.

 - In a blender, combine the red palm oil, maple syrup, eggs, vanilla, lemon juice and frozen pineapple; process until smooth and creamy.

 - Pour the wet ingredients in with the dry and mix well to incorporate.